 The author Sheryll Cashin has a private joke with her husband.
-Both Sheryll and her husband are black, and on Southwest airplanes (which allow people to choose seats on a first come, first served basis), they often notice that black passengers tend to have open seats next to them, even when it’s a full flight.
-What causes the evidence of racial prejudice that Cashin points out?
+Both Sheryll and her husband are black, and on Southwest airplanes (which allow people to choose seats on a first come, first served basis), they notice that black passengers tend to have open seats next to them, even when they're the best seats—so Sheryll and her husband hope that a black man will sit in a good row and then "save" it for them with his very presence.
+What, Steele asks, causes the evidence of racial prejudice that Cashin points out?
 Are the passengers conscious of their own racism?
 Or is there something subtler going on?

 It’s interesting that the chapter opens with a non-academic example of stereotyping (and it would seem, racism).
 This is a sign that Steele will generalize his findings, applying stereotype theory to settings beyond the confines of the classroom.